-Before people settled, bison roamed North America, extending to Canada and Mexico.
-Many people expected that in the 20th century, the slaughter would reduce, which was not the case.
+Before people settled, bison roamed most of the U.S., Canada, and Mexico.
+Many people expected that in the 20th century, the slaughter would reduce, but this was not the case.

-People continued to hunt for them until they were eliminated from several areas, including the whole of Mexico.
+People continued to hunt bison until they were eliminated from several areas, including the whole of Mexico.

 Due to human activities, these animals disappeared from all areas east of the Mississippi River.
-The slaughter of these animals continued until 1830, and by 1880, herds in most areas were almost extinct.
+The slaughter of these animals continued until 1830, and by 1880, herds in most places were almost extinct.